Philadelphia National Cemetery: History

 It was established in 1862 as one of the original 14 National Cemeteries for the burial of American Civil War soldiers.
 The cemetery initially consisted of nine leased lots in seven privately owned cemeteries.
 In 1881, Quartermaster General Montgomery C. Meigs recommended the consolidation of all veteran interments in Philadelphia into one cemetery.
 The U.S. Federal Government purchased 13.32 acre from Henry J. and Susan B. Freeman in 1885.
 A federal superintendent was appointed in 1869 for the "number of burials in seven incorporated cemeteries near the city of Philadelphia."
 Remains were reinterred from seven cemeteries in the Philadelphia area: Lafayette, Lebanon, United American Mechanics Association, Odd Fellows, The Woodlands, Glenwood, Mount Moriah, Bristol, Chester and Whitehall.

 The cemetery contains the burial of 350 United States Colored Troops who fought in the Civil War and trained at Camp William Penn in Cheltenham Township, Pennsylvania.
 It also contains the burial of 66 Buffalo Soldiers from the 9th and 10th Cavalry Regiments and the 24th and 25th Infantry Regiments.

 In 1912, the Philadelphia chapter of the United Daughters of the Confederacy sponsored the installation of a nine-foot tall granite stone memorial to recognize the 184 Confederate soldiers and sailors buried at the cemetery.
 It was dedicated on October 12, 1912 on the 42nd anniversary of the death of Robert E. Lee.
 The dedication was attended by approximately 1,000 people.

 The Mexican-American War monument was erected by the Scott Legion to recognize the 169 men from that conflict buried in Glenwood Cemetery.
 The soldiers were originally interred at Glenwood Cemetery and were reinterred to Philadelphia National Cemetery in 1927.
 The Mexican-American War monument was also relocated to the Philadelphia National Cemetery.

 There are two structures on the property - a utility shed built in 1936 and a rostrum built in 1939.

-In 1997, the cemetery was added to the National Register of Historic Places.

 As of September 30, 2008, Philadelphia National Cemetery had 13,202 interments.
 This number is not expected to change significantly as the cemetery has been closed for new interments since September 1962, except for those in reserved plots and in plots opened by disinterments.